Pregnancy and newborn

 These changes can raise the risk from flu – pregnant women are more likely to get flu complications than women who are not pregnant and are more likely to be admitted to hospital.
 Having the flu vaccine means you’re less likely to get flu.

-If you’re pregnant, you can get the flu vaccine from September 2024 to March 2025.
+If you’re pregnant, you can get the flu vaccine during autumn/ winter months, usually between October and March.

 It’s best to get vaccinated as soon as you can, especially if you’re near to your due date.
 Getting vaccinated will help protect your baby in the first few months after they’re born.